HermiTech-LLC/QSys-Design/README.md

 ```

 ## License
-This project is licensed under the GNU General Public License v3.
+This project is licensed under the GNU Affero License v3.
 More details can be found in the `LICENSE` file.

 ## Areas for Improvement
 - **Testing**: Additional testing is needed to ensure stability and performance.